Aric Almirola: 2012–2017: Return to Cup in the No. 43

-In 2013, Almirola returned to Richard Petty Motorsports' No. 43 in the Sprint Cup Series; at Martinsville Speedway in October, the team ran the No. 41 to honor Maurice Petty's induction into the NASCAR Hall of Fame.
+In 2013, Almirola returned to Richard Petty Motorsports No. 43 in the Sprint Cup Series; at Martinsville Speedway in October, the team ran the No. 41 to honor Maurice Petty's induction into the NASCAR Hall of Fame.
 During the 2013 season from Texas to Talladega, he had the most consecutive Top 10s in the 43 car since Bobby Hamilton in 1996.
 After being fastest in practice in Talladega, his crew chief Todd Parrott was suspended for violating NASCAR's substance abuse policy.
 Almirola finished a career high 18th in points.
 In 2014, he received crew chief Trent Owens who is Richard Petty's nephew.

 In January 2014, RPM announced a three-year contract extension with Almirola after working on one-year deals the previous two seasons.
-This coincided with sponsor Smithfield Foods stepping up to fund 29 races in each the next three seasons with brands Smithfield, Farmland, Eckrich, and Gwaltney.
+This coincided with sponsor Smithfield Foods stepping up to fund 29 races in each of the next three seasons with brands Smithfield, Farmland, Eckrich, and Gwaltney.
 Almirola had a rather slow start to 2014, being involved in a 12-car wreck in the 2014 Daytona 500.
 At Bristol, Almirola posted his best cup finish to date, finishing 3rd.

 The next week at Auto Club Speedway during the 2014 Auto Club 400, Almirola got involved in an accident with Brian Scott.
-Almirola made a pass on Scott for 4th place.
+Almirola made a pass on Scott for fourth place.
 Scott controversially moved into the back of Almirola to wreck himself and Almirola.
 In a post-race interview, an angry Almirola retorted "The 33 was obviously a dart without feathers and coming across the race track.
 He ran right into me.
 Man, he came from all the way at the bottom of the race track and ran into me.
 He's not even racing this series for points.
 He's out there having fun because his daddy gets to pay for it and he wrecked us.
 That's frustrating."

 At the 2014 Coke Zero 400, Almirola would earn his first career win in the Sprint Cup Series after avoiding two major wrecks, and leading the field when the race was called off after 112 laps due to rain.
 His win also marked the first victory by the Richard Petty Motorsports No. 43 since 1999, and 30 years to the day Richard Petty won his 200th race.
 On his big victory Almirola said "The good Lord was watching out for us today and we were meant to win.
-It's real special for me to win here.
+It's really special for me to win here.
 This is not only the 30th anniversary of this team's last win at Daytona, it is my hometown and I remember growing up watching Daytona 500s and Firecracker 400s here.
 To win is real special."

-Despite only scoring better than 20th only four times in the next few races, Almirola's win clinched a berth in the 2014 Chase for the Sprint Cup, his first Chase appearance and the first for a Cuban driver.
+Despite scoring better than twentieth only four times in the next few races, Almirola's win clinched a berth in the 2014 Chase for the Sprint Cup, his first Chase appearance and the first for a Cuban driver.
 Almirola was eliminated from the championship chase after round 1 of the Chase.